beyond-decentralized/AIRport/README.md

 AIRport is a decentralized relational database of Repositories.
 Repositories are virtual databases, each with its own transaction log.
-Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database (such as WebSql, or SqLite in a Cordova based App).
+Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database (such as SqlJs in demo mode, or SqLite in a native App).
 For two Users to share a Repository it must be present on their devices, and the schemas used by that repository must be installed in AIRport databases on those devices.